maria8719/week9-redux-basics/readme.md

 ### Dispatching an action

-The store we created has a built-in function called dispatch.
+The store we created has a built-in function called <a href="https://redux.js.org/api/store#dispatchaction">dispatch</a>.
 Call it with an action, and Redux will call your reducer with that action (and then replace the state with whatever your reducer returned).

 ```JS
 const store = createStore(reducer);